losrobbos/coding-advanced-resources/README.md

 # Further Resources for the Programming Journey

+Please find here some of my recommended resources for continuing your coding journey in JavaScript / TypeScript

-# Most important JavaScript basics for Framework Development (e.g. React)
+## Most important JavaScript basics

+These are the most essential JS concepts in order to start with Framework Development (e.g. React or Express)

 - Array Methods: map, filter, find, reduce
 - Spread Operator ( the three Dots: ... )
 - Functions (Arrow Functions, Parameters, Return, Callbacks)